jredisme/2nd-2450-Group-C/docs/README.md

 Replace `'your_directory_path'` and `'your_file.py'` with your actual directory path and Python file name.

 How to Use
 - Run the program.
 A graphical user interface window will pop up.
-You will be prompted to click on a button labled,"Select File".
-This will open the computer's directory allowing you to select a file.
+You will be prompted to select a file to run.
+By selecting, "File" from the tool bar a drop down menu will appear.
+Select "Open" this will open the computer's directory allowing you to select a file.
 This file should contain your BasicML program.
 Each line of the file should contain a four-digit integer.

-- If the file is found, the program will read the commands from the file.
+- If the file is found, the program will read the commands from the file after clicking "Run" from the same drop down menu.
 Each command should be a 4-digit number.
 The first two digits are the operation code (op), and the last two digits are the operand.

 - If a command is more than 4 digits, or if the operation code is not a valid operation code, the program will raise an error and stop execution.
 Valid operation codes are 10, 11, 20, 21, 30, 31, 32, 33, 40, 41, 42, 43(see bottom for description)